ThomasBaruzier/wikipedia-dataset/README.md

 - Tested for the english Wikipedia dump only.
 - Removes equations and other compilcated stuff such as foreign languages tranductions.
-- I have fought hard to keep the error rate low, but it still fails, sometimes.
+- I fought hard to keep the error rate low, but it still fails, sometimes.
 The common error is associated with the filtering of complex structures, leaving non-sence sentences here and there.
 - You need to download the dump by yourself using a torrenting client.

 ## Example of generated data